danielap44/deb-wiki-mod/README.md

 ## Usage

 Standard usage can be achieved by installing the package as you would any other Python package.
 This package is not on a registry so only local installation is available.
 After installing, you can call the program from the command line like so:

 ```bash
 deb_wiki_mod https://wiki.debian.org/News
 ```

 By default, this outputs a markdown file with a filename the same as the basename of the provided url in the current working directory, except a desired output file path is specified

 ```bash
 deb_wiki_mod https://wiki.debian.org/News --out-file wiki-news.md
 ```

 The main content element of the page can also be specified by `id` this helps to skip page layout content and avoids duplication when generating markdown for multiple pages with the same basic layout.

 ```bash
 deb_wiki_mod https://wiki.debian.org/News --out-file wiki-news.md --main page
 ```

 Multiple urls may also be specified to be processed at once.
 Although there's a catch: the `--out-file` option does not work with multiple urls and using `--main` may break if the pages don't all have a common main content id.
-The `--out-dir` options works well with both single and multiple urls.
+The `--out-dir` option works well with both single and multiple urls.

 ```bash
 deb_wiki_mod https://wiki.debian.org/News https://wiki.debian.org/News/project/ --out-dir ./wiki/markdown